lstoex/ControlHackathon/documentation/Method - Open Loop Planning.md

 # Open Loop Planning
-We are considering for a real-life system, which we model using an ordinary differential equation
+We are considering a real-life system, which we model using an ordinary differential equation

 $$
 \begin{aligned}